Where can my PhD take me? Skills & career paths you haven’t thought of

 The first step is learning to translate your experience.
 Instead of leading with your thesis title or publication list, focus on what you actually did.
 Use the skillset you’ve built.
 For example, you didn’t just run experiments and repeat analyses, you managed a complex project with multiple stakeholders, tight deadlines, and shifting timelines.

 Talking to people who’ve already made the transition can also be a game-changer.
 Reach out to former researchers now working in industry, communication, or design.
 Ask how they got started, what surprised them, and what skills turned out to matter most.
-These conversations not only help you see what’s possible but also start to build your network outside academia.
+These conversations not only help you see what’s possible and what skills are needed, but also help you build your network outside academia.

 When I first started looking beyond academia, I had no idea what was out there, so I started doing things that I enjoy—writing and editing.
 I would always help other colleagues in the lab proofread their articles before submission.
 Then, over time, I started freelancing for clients who needed help turning scientific or research concepts into clear, engaging content.
 That little side hustle eventually became my full-time career.